Title

 The purpose of this Chapter is to enhance the safety requirements and standards currently operating in Philadelphia’s private security industry for the benefit of the public by ensuring that buildings are staffed with workers who receive the training necessary to protect its occupants and property.

-(1) “Agency” means such City office as the Mayor shall designate.
+(1) “Agency” means such City departments or office as the Mayor shall designate.

-(3) “Certified Security Training Program” means an entity designated under this Chapter to furnish the training requirement for security offices as certified by the Agency pursuant to § 9-XX04.
+(3) “Certified Security Training Program” means a training program certified under this Chapter to furnish training for security employees.

-(4) “Covered Property” means any property, parcel of land or other real estate intended for any purpose located within the physical boundaries of the City of Philadelphia, whether privately or publicly owned, where any Security Employee is employed to perform Security Services.
+(4) “Covered Property” means any property, parcel of land or other real estate where any Security Employee is employed.

 (5) “Employ” is as defined in 43 P.S. § 333.103(f).

-(8) “Security Services” means the protection of individuals and/or property from harm or unlawful or unauthorized activity; and deterrence, observation, detection and/or reporting of incidents in order to prevent or abate any harmful, unlawful or unauthorized activity.
+(8) “Security Services” means any of the following: the protection of individuals and/or property from harm or unlawful or unauthorized activity; or deterrence, observation, detection and/or reporting of incidents in order to prevent or abate any harmful, unlawful or unauthorized activity.

-§ 9-XX04.
+§ 9-6704.
 Designation of a Certified Security Training Program.

-(1) Only a Certified Security Training Program as designated by the Agency pursuant to this Section and any implementing regulations may be utilized by any Security Employer to satisfy the requirements of Section 9-XX03.
+(1) Only training provided by a Certified Security Training Program as designated by the Agency pursuant to this Section and any implementing regulations can satisfy the requirements of this Chapter.

 (b) The Certified Security Training Program must not be owned, controlled or dominated by any Security Employer;